battorydev/digital-banking/README.md

 If the code coverage is 0%, you may need to run `docker-compose up` again to start the database container.
 Then run `./gradlew clean test -Ptest` again to generate the code coverage report.

+## Performance testing
+Open `src/test/resources/load_test.jmx` in JMeter and run the test.

 ## Database Tables
 ```mermaid